 3500A/3500B La littérature du dix-septième siècle/17th-Century French Literature: lecture 3 hours, K. Waterson.
 The theatre in 17th century France: an examination of representative works by Corneille, Racine and Molière; an attempt to define these dramatists' vision of man and the world and to assess their contribution to the history of ideas and the development of French theatre.

 3600A La littérature du dix-huitième siècle/18th Century French Literature: lecture 3 hours, members of the department.
-An introduction to the literature of the 18th century which includes works by such authors as Voltaire, Rousseau, Diderot and Marivaux.
-Each year the readings and class discussions will be centered on a different theme (for example: the hero, women, love, wealth and power).
+An introduction to the literature of the 18th century which includes works by such authors as French